INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 After putting out three records as a trio, THIN LIZZY reinvented itself, to great success, as a four-piece featuring now the twin guitar leads of the American Scott Gorham and Scottish Brian Robertson.
-From that point on, Scott Gorham along with drummer Brian Downey, stuck with mastermind Phil Lynott until the band’s dissolution in 1983.
+From that point on, Scott Gorham and drummer Brian Downey stuck with mastermind Phil Lynott until the band’s dissolution in 1983.
 Together they recorded nine classic studio albums (Nightlife in 1974, FIGHTING in 1975, JAILBREAK and JOHNNY THE FOX in 1976, BAD REPUTATION in 1977, BLACK ROSE in 1979, CHINATOWN in 1980, RENEGADE in 1981 and THUNDER AND LIGHTNING in 1983) and two live ones (LIVE AND DANGEROUS in 1978 and LIVE LIFE in 1983).
-Over the years, in addition to Robertson, Scott played alongside Gary Moore, Snowy White and finally John Sykes.
-Today, in tribute to their fallen comrade Phil Lynott, Gorham and Sykes continue to keep the THIN LIZZY name alive, touring all over world with legendary drummer Tommy Aldridge and bassist Francesco DiCosmo now completing the lineup.
-In between playing with THIN LIZZY Scott has, among other things, played with his own band 21 GUNS.
+Over the years, in addition to Robertson, Scott played alongside Gary Moore, Snowy White, and finally John Sykes.
+Today, in tribute to their fallen comrade Phil Lynott, Gorham and Sykes continue to keep the THIN LIZZY name alive, touring all over the world with legendary drummer Tommy Aldridge and bassist Francesco DiCosmo now completing the lineup.
+In between playing with THIN LIZZY, Scott has, among other things, played with his own band, 21 GUNS.
 Read on for Scott’s take on the different stages of his career!

 Yeah, that we’re still alive!
-We do this when we can get all of us together, we’re all scattered all over the world, all the guys in the band.
-So, we find windows of opportunity to be able to actually come out.
-It’s why sometimes, you know, we haven’t been actually been able to get to [places] as much as we’ve wanted to.
+We do this when we can get all of us together, and we’re all scattered all over the world, all the guys in the band.
+So, we find windows of opportunity to be able actually to come out.
+It’s why sometimes, you know, we haven’t been able to get to [places] as much as we’ve wanted to.

-Yeah, in September we crank it up again in Germany and then we work up to Russia, Croatia, and Poland.
-Then we take a few weeks off and then we’ve got four [gigs] in the UK, then after that they’d want us to get off to America.
+In September, we crank it up again in Germany and then work up to Russia, Croatia, and Poland.
+Then we take a few weeks off, and then we’ve got four [gigs] in the UK, then after that they’d want us to get off to America.
 So it keeps going, you know.

 Wow, nobody’s asked me that in a while.
-That was before… see at that point I really thought "That’s it, I’m done with THIN LIZZY!
-I’m not gonna play anymore THIN LIZZY songs.”
+That was before… see, at that point, I really thought, “That’s it, I’m done with THIN LIZZY!
+I’m not going to play THIN LIZZY songs anymore.”
 I’d played those songs enough.
-The organizers for the charity called me up and asked me if I would get up and do it and at the same time it would be kind of a little tribute to Phil, and when he said that I thought "Well, okay, that sounds great.”
-The problem was that was my first sober gig in… I can’t even remember when, probably ever.
-So I walked down in front of 35,000 people with no drink, no drugs or nothing and I really kind of froze on the spot, man, I was scared to death, it was a feeling I’d never felt before.
-Usually you walk right on the stage and know what you’re doing, not a problem.
-Now it’s like I’m freaked out, but we got to it and it was really cool to play the songs.
+The organizers for the charity called me up and asked me if I would get up and do it, and at the same time, it would be kind of a little tribute to Phil, and when he said that, I thought, “Well, okay, that sounds great.”
+The problem was that it was my first sober gig in… I can’t even remember when probably ever.
+So I walked down in front of 35,000 people with no drink, no drugs, or nothing, and I really kind of froze on the spot; man, I was scared to death.
+It was a feeling I’d never felt before.
+Usually, you walk right on the stage and know what you’re doing, not a problem.
+Now it’s like I’m freaked out, but we got to it, and it was really cool to play the songs.
 Bob Geldof got up and sang a song; I think Gary [Moore] sang a song…

 And you also had Bob Daisley on bass, didn’t you?

 Bob Daisley, absolutely right, yeah, I forgot about that.
 He’s a great bass player, isn’t he?
-So, it was great, we got the end of it and we ended it all with "Whiskey in A Jar" and you got the whole stadium behind you singing it, so it was kind of emotional.
-There were a lot of people with tears in their eyes and all that, so, even though I was kind of freaked in the beginning, at the end I was glad that we did do it.
+So, it was great, we got the end of it, and we ended it all with “Whiskey in A Jar,” and you got the whole stadium behind you singing it, so it was kind of emotional.
+There were a lot of people with tears in their eyes and all that, so, even though I was kind of freaked in the beginning, in the end, I was glad that we did do it.

 So this reunion of sorts, at the time, was always going to be just a one-off thing then?

 Yeah, it wasn’t really even a band at that point.
-Brian Downey was up there and, like you said, Bob Daisley was on bass, I guess Gary got up and played, Darren Wharton… it wasn’t really a band, it was more of a tribute kind of thing really.
+Brian Downey was up there, and as you said, Bob Daisley was on bass; I guess Gary got up and played Darren Wharton… it wasn’t really a band.
+It was more of a tribute kind of thing.

-After that pretty much nothing was heard of THIN LIZZY until 1991 when the "Dedication" single (also featured on the Best of -album) was released.
+After that, nothing was heard of THIN LIZZY until 1991 when the “Dedication” single (also featured on the Best of -album) was released.
 Can you tell us something about that?

 When was that song originally written, do you know?